1987 Maryland train collision: Post-collision response and cleanup

-With a total passenger load of about 600 people, there was a great deal of confusion after the collision.
+With a total passenger involvement of about 600 people, there was a great deal of confusion after the collision.
 Witnesses and neighbors ran to the smoking train and helped remove injured and dazed passengers, even before the first emergency vehicles could arrive at the location.

 While many of the injured passengers were aided by nearby residents, some of the uninjured passengers wandered away, making it difficult for Amtrak to know the complete story.

 Emergency personnel worked for many hours in the frigid cold to extricate trapped passengers from the wreckage, impeded by the stainless-steel Amfleet cars' skin resistance to ordinary hydraulic rescue tools.
 Helicopters and ambulances transported injured people to hospitals and trauma centers.
 It was over 10 hours after the collision before the final trapped people were freed from the wreckage.

 It was several days before the wrecked equipment was removed and the track and electrical propulsion system were returned to service.

-Conrail diesel, GE B36-7 #5045 was completely destroyed while #5044 and #5052 were repaired and returned to service.
+Conrail diesel GE B36-7 #5045 was completely destroyed while #5044 and #5052 were repaired and returned to service.
 Both Amtrak's AEM-7s and a few Amfleet cars were also destroyed in the collision.